Learning What Matters: Prioritized Concept Learning via Relative Error-driven Sample Selection: Problem Setting and Overall Framework

 \section{Problem Setting and Overall Framework}

-\textbf{Problem Setting.} We now formally introduce our data-efficient learning setting for training VLMs.
+\textbf{Problem Setting.} We now formally introduce the data-efficient learning setting for training VLMs.
 We denote an image by \( I \), a question by \( Q \), forming an image-question pair \( (I, Q) \in \mathbb{U} \), where \( \mathbb{U} \) is an unlabeled pool of such pairs.
 Unlike previous efficient learning methods, we do not assume access to the corresponding answers \( A \in \mathbb{A} \) for all pairs in \( \mathbb{U} \), and thus refer to this pool as unlabeled.
 The learner is provided with: (1) the unlabeled pool \( \mathbb{U} \); and (2) a fixed answer budget \( b \), specifying the maximum number of pairs from \( \mathbb{U} \) for which it can query an answer \( A \in \mathbb{A} \) and use for training, where \( |\mathbb{A}| = b \ll |\mathbb{U}| \).
 The goal is to learn a vision-language model \( \mathtt{VLM}(A \mid I, Q) \) that can accurately predict an answer for a new image-question pair, while only using \( b \) selected and labeled samples during training.
 The central challenge lies in identifying the \emph{most informative} \( (I, Q) \) pairs to annotate within the constrained budget \( b \), such that the resulting model trained on these \( (I, Q, A) \) pairs performs comparably to one trained on the fully labeled dataset.
+This setup \textbf{\textit{follows standard setting}} used in prior data-efficient learning~\citep{coincide,icons,Chen2024selffilter}

-\textbf{Overall Framework.} Our overall framework for efficient training of VLMs is shown in Figure \ref{fig:trainingpipe}.
+\textbf{Overall Framework.} Our overall framework is shown in Figure \ref{fig:trainingpipe}.
 We employ a two-stage pipeline:

-\begin{enumerate} \item[(1)] \underline{Multimodal Concept Categorization.} Given an unlabeled data pool \( \mathbb{U} \) containing image-question pairs \( (I, Q) \in \mathbb{U} \), we first partition \( \mathbb{U} \) into a distinct set of \( K \) skills, assigning each sample \( (I, Q) \) to a specific skill.
-This categorization enables tracking the model's progress on individual skills and supports a self-paced training strategy where the model's own learning signals determine which skills to prioritize next.
+\begin{enumerate} \item[(1)] \underline{Multimodal Concept Categorization.} Given an unlabeled data pool \( \mathbb{U} \) with image-question pairs \( (I, Q) \in \mathbb{U} \), we first partition \( \mathbb{U} \) into \( K \) concept clusters in a \emph{fully unsupervised} manner, assigning each sample \( (I, Q) \) to a specific concept.
+This enables tracking the model's progress on individual concepts and supports a self-paced training strategy where the model's own learning signals determines which concepts to prioritize next.

 \item[(2)]\underline{Prioritized Concept Learning.} During training, the model periodically self-evaluates its knowledge by comparing its current performance to prior state, identifying skills where performance improves fastest relative to prior state.
 Samples \( (I, Q) \) from these skills are then selected and answer annotations \( A \in \mathbb{A} \) are queried only for these selected samples. \end{enumerate}